The Road (I) (2009)

 Sex & Nudity

-- Man inappropriately puts hand on woman's privates.
+- Man puts his hand toward a woman's inner leg.
 Very brief

 - Man urinates (no nudity)

 - Woman gives birth (no nudity)

 - During a prolonged scene at a waterfall where man's rear is seen, he bends over some and his junk is clearly visible between his legs.

 - Brief mention of fear of sexual violence against the main character's wife and son.

 - Naked male rears are shown multiple times - a couple of times in the context of swimming, once when a man is forced to strip.
 A man walks into a dark room where we see a presumably nude people.
 Actually nudity is not seen because there is not any light in the room.